 - Comes with detachable box magazines for faster reloading

-- Recoil pad mitigates recoil
+- Built-in recoil pad helps mitigates recoil

 - Retaining clip on magazine is weak

 Assuming that you buy your Mosin Nagant in good condition, wooden stock it comes with should already be perfectly serviceable.
-However, you can greatly improve the feel, ergonomics, and natural shootability of the rifle by upgrading the stock alone and then keeping the rest of the rifle intact as it was.
+However, you can greatly improve the feel, ergonomics, and shootability of the rifle by upgrading the stock alone and then keeping the rest of the rifle intact as it was.

 With that in mind, upgrading your Mosin Nagant stock may not be a 100% necessity to enjoy the rifle, but it will most likely allow you to enjoy your rifle far more than you had before.